EricssonBroadcastServices/EnigmaRiverAndroidCore/tutorials/downloads/list_downloads.md

 ### Downloads and offline playback series
 # Listing downloaded assets
+The `DownloadedPlayable` type represents an offline playable ready for playback.

 To list the downloaded asset available for playback, use `IEnigmaDownload#getDownloadedAssets`.
 ```java
 IEnigmaDownload enigmaDownload = new EnigmaDownload(businessUnit);